sjvrijn/cma-es-configuration-data-mining/README.md

 ## Contact

-If there are any questions or issues, please open an issue here on Github.
+If there are any questions or issues, please come to the [Gitter chatroom](https://gitter.im/pyModEA/configuring-cmaes) or open an issue here on Github.

 ## Citation